raspberrypilearning/comic-character/en/step_7.md

 --- /task ---

+The `<input>` element contains the attribute `type="checkbox"` which creates a checkbox for your toggle switch.

+You also added a `<span>` element with the attribute `class="slider"`.
+This provides the styling to convert the checkbox into a toggle design.

 --- task ---

 Below the `<label>` element, add a final `<span>` element with the attribute `class="toggle-label material-symbols-outlined"`.

-This provides the icon for the light mode option on your toggle.
+This provides the icon for light mode on your toggle.

-Add text: "light_mode" between the `<span>` tags.
+Add text: "light_mode" inside the `<span>` element.

 --- code ---
 ---